William of Sherwood: Life

 William was probably born in Nottinghamshire, between 1200 and 1210.
 In common with many educated English men of that time, he may have studied at Oxford University or the University of Paris, or both.
 There are examples in his logical work which suggest he was a master at Paris.
 (For example, No man lectures at Paris unless he is a smart person and Whatever runs has feet, the Seine runs, ergo the Seine has feet).
 Further, those logicians who were influenced by his work also worked in Paris, somewhat reinforcing this thesis, including Peter of Spain (c.
 1245) and Lambert of Auxerre (c.
 1250).
 During the years 1235 and 1250, he was possibly a lecturer on logic at Paris.

 He is thought to have become treasurer of Lincoln Cathedral some time in the 1250s.
 The treasurer was one of the four principal officers of the English cathedrals whose duty was to keep the treasures of the church – the gold and silver vessels, ornaments, relics, jewels, and altar cloths.
 He would have had a personal residence in the Cathedral close, would have employed a deputy and a large staff, and therefore could be absent as long as he performed those duties that could not be delegated.
 He probably died there in or before 1272.

 He is mentioned by Roger Bacon, who had also been a Master at Paris, as among "the more famous wise men of Christendom" one of whom named is Albertus Magnus, another of whom is master William of Sherwood, "the treasurer of the church of Lincoln in England, who is much wiser than Albert".

 The Introduction to Logic

 William's main work is a small logic manual titled Introductiones in Logicam.
 It survives in a single manuscript probably written in the late thirteenth century, headed Introductiones Magistri Guilli de Shyreswode in Logicam.
-It did not appear fully in print until 1937, in Grabman's Latin edition, and was not translated into English until 1966, by Kretzmann.
+It did not appear fully in print until 1937, in Grabman's Latin edition, and was not translated into English until 1966, by Norman Kretzmann.
 No other works that are definitely by him have ever been printed.

 The book consists of six chapters; five of these are expositions of Aristotle's main logical works, as follows: